ch-king/HistoSlider/README.md

-QT for Python Application Boilerplate
+HistoSlider Application
 =============================

-This repository contains a boilerplate for QT for Python based applications.
+This repository contains a code for QT for Python based application.

 Getting started
 ---------------